-Our Institute is one of four Cancer Research UK Institutes, receiving £22.9 million a year in core funding.
+Our Institute is one of four Cancer Research UK Institutes, receiving £21.1 million a year in core funding from the charity.
 This core funding enables the Institute to provide an outstanding environment in which to train and develop scientists.
-The award supports our core facilities and allows Research Group Leaders to expand their teams and research to explore innovative new ideas.
+The award supports our core facilities and allows Research Group Leaders to expand their teams and explore innovative new ideas.

-Along with the CRUK core funding, the research in the Institute is funded by a number of organisations.
-We currently have 158 active research grants at the Institute, with an extra £4.9 million in CRUK research grants and £12 million from various other funding bodies.
+Along with the core funding, the research in the Institute is funded by a number of organisations.
+We currently have 139 active research grants at the Institute, with £10.8 million received from Cancer Research UK and the remainder from many other funding bodies.

 Overall, the total funding of the Cancer Research UK Cambridge Institute for 2022/23 is £57.5 million.